“YOU ARE NOT THE WOMAN I WAS TOLD MY WIFE WOULD BE.”

 At that point, I wasn’t surprised.
 I was disappointed.
-I don’t know if I was disappointed at myself for trusting him… thinking he accepted all of me, or if I was disappointed at him for breaking my heart and insulting me all at one.
+I don’t know if I was disappointed at myself for trusting him… thinking he accepted all of me, or if I was disappointed at him for breaking my heart and insulting me all at once.
 But whatever it was, I did not want him anymore.
 There are better things in life than men who willfully cling on to their family’s and society’s sexist idea of a ‘good woman/wife material’.

 I replied to him:

 I am just a person trying to live my life on my own terms, and looking for someone to share it with.
 The whole unfiltered badass me.
-I didn’t come all this way, suffered all that pain,went to hell and back …only to allow another man to count my strengths as my ‘flaws’.
-Loving all of me, means really loving all of me.
+I didn’t come all this way, suffered all that pain, went to hell and back …only to allow another man to count my strengths as my ‘flaws’.
+Loving all of me means really loving all of me.
 And this definitely ain’t it.

 I refuse to compromise on things that are only expected for women to do, to sacrifice.
-I will not be complicit to misogyny.
+I will not be complicit in misogyny.
 Everything else can be worked around, compromised, and adjusted…you know?
 But not misogyny.
 Nope.
 I refuse to take the losing end of the deal, while the man benefits from it all.
 That is not equality, and that is definitely not love.